nithyaramakrishnan/data-shield/getting-started.md

 {: #gs-helm}
 {: step}

-To work with {{site.data.keyword.datashield_short}}, you can use Helm version 2 or 3 to install the service.
+To work with Data Shield, you can use Helm version 2 or 3 to install the service.
 The following steps explain how to set up Helm if Tiller is not installed with a service account.
 If you already have Tiller installed, check out the [Kubernetes Service docs](/docs/containers?topic=containers-helm) for more information.

 ### Installing Helm v3